 The puzzle clock expiring marks the last question for the round, which ends after finishing that question.

 If a round starts with less than 10 minutes on the game clock, it's the final puzzle and called the Grand Finale, which means a lengthier puzzle.
-Any player that solves this puzzle before the game clock expires will earn bonus points, and the rest of the game will be questions only until the game clock expires.
+Any player that solves this puzzle before the game clock expires will earn extra bonus points, and the rest of the game will be questions only until the game clock expires.

 The game ends when the game clock expires and after finishing any question and puzzle in progress in that order.
 Whoever has the most points gets a bonus round.
 Some time after the game, the host sends a newsletter about the game and updates the stats page, including the high score lists.
 More details on the Statistics page.

 It's difficult to balance between easy and hard questions.
 Also, difficulty cannot be an exact science, because one person may view a question as hard while another will view that same question as easy.
 The host tries to write questions that most people will be able to answer; it's just not possible for players to know the answer to every single question.
 The host includes difficult questions, because it's fascinating, not to brag about knowing something when others don't.
 Hopefully, players will get more questions correct than not, and they may even learn something or want to know more.
-That's why questions have sources.
+That's one reason why questions display sources.
+Question formatting is on the Works Cited page.

 One important aspect about questions is that a question can override rules for that question only.
 For example, a question could ask for a first name or last name only, which overrides the full names rule.